vojinMudrinic/word_game/README.md

 ## Custom Commands (API Folder)

-- `$ php artisan serve`: Starts the development server for the API.
+- `php artisan serve`: Starts the development server for the API.
-- `$ php artisan test`: Runs tests for the API.
+- `php artisan test`: Runs tests for the API.
-- `$ php artisan wordSubmit {word}`: Used for the console app function to submit a word for scoring.
+- `php artisan wordSubmit {word}`: Used for the console app function to submit a word for scoring.
 Replace `{word}` with the actual word you want to submit.